nicktischmak/Challenge-07-Readme-generator/README.md

   ## Installation

-  Download and use the 'npm i' command, then use the 'node index.js' command and answer the questions.
+  Download and use the 'npm i' command.

   ## Usage